johnnypez/boilerplate-me/readme.md

 #Boilerplate Scripts

-Clone this repo then add the directory to your path.
+Clone this repo then add the bin directory to your path.

 ## Usage